 - 70. An amendment to the States Report entitled "States of Guernsey Policy for Access to Public Information" requires: every Department and Committee to publish details (namely the title of the report, who it is commissioned by and from and date of commission) of all reports commissioned by the Department or Committee within six months of that report being commissioned, unless the publication of such detail would fall within one of the exceptions from disclosure set out in the Code of Practice on Access to Public Information. - 71.
 A page on www.gov.gg/information has been created to allow this information to be published.
-Departments and Committees can notify information@gov.gg that a report has been published (unless it falls within a relevant exception) and this will be added to the website.
-The Policy Council will email all Departments and Committees every six months to ensure that updates have been provided.
-Departments may wish to keep their own records and a standard format log is available upon request. - 72.
+Service areas can notify information@gov.gg that a report has been published (unless it falls within a relevant exception) and this will be added to the website.
+The Office of the Policy & Resources Committees will email the Chief Secretaries and Principal Officers of Committees every six months to ensure that updates have been provided.
+Service areas may wish to keep their own records and a standard format log is available upon request. - 72.
 The amendment does not specify what a "report commissioned" means.
-Departments and Committees should use their discretion.
+Service areas should use their discretion.
 As a guide, a report commissioned may be interpreted as a piece of work commissioned from a third party to the States, such as a consultant or outside agency.
-Departments may wish to include details of internal reviews commissioned but this is at their discretion. - 73.
+Service areas may wish to include details of internal reviews commissioned but this is at their discretion. - 73.
 Where the publication of the fact that a report has been commissioned would not be in the public interest one of the exceptions should be applied.
 For example, if revealing a report had been commissioned would release personal data or risk the security of the islands.
 This means the fact that report has been commissioned need not be published. - 74.
 The disclosure that a report has been commissioned does not prejudice the application of the Code of Conduct for Access to Public Information on the publication of the contents of that report.

+ANNEX

-ANNEX States of Guernsey Code of Practice on Access to Public Information
+Code of Practice on Access to Public Information